By Jessie Festa. This post on travel photography contains affiliate links to trusted partners.

 There’s another side to this coin, however.
 The one I mentioned earlier.
 When entering the park the day prior, I had actually seen an enormous coyote crossing the road.
 I wasn’t quick enough with my camera, and by the time I had it ready, the animal was gone.

 So, did I really see a coyote?
 Or does the experience become erased as quickly as my photo-less memory?

-Anyone else as neurotic about photo taking or documenting as I am?
-Please share your story in the comments below.
+Is anyone else as neurotic about photo-taking or documenting as I am?